Xenous-Inc/ExpoTemplate/docs/NAMING_CONVENTION.md

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters
 3. Capitalize the subject line
-4. Do not end the subject line with a period
+4. Do not end the subject line with a dot
 5. Use the imperative mood in the subject line
 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how